aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 ```bash
 /home/ec2-user/scripts/pg_perf_stat_snapper.py -e <PostgreSQL Instance EndPoint> -P <Port> -d <Database Name where Application objects are stored> -u <Master UserName> -s <AWS Secretes Manager ARN> -m package [-o <output directory>] -r <AWS Region>
 ```
-2. Zip the output directory, upload to the S3 bucket created in the prerequisite section.
-Create a pre-signed URL of the zip file and provide the link to AWS for further analysis.
-In the example below s3://pg-snapper-output/ is the bucket used for uploading the zip file.
+2. Zip the output directory, upload to the S3 bucket created in the prerequisite section and create a pre-signed URL of the zip file.
+In the example below ```s3://pg-snapper-output/``` is the bucket used for uploading the zip file.
 ```bash
 cd /home/ec2-user/scripts
 zip -r pg-snapper-output output
 aws s3 cp pg-snapper-output.zip s3://pg-snapper-output/
 aws s3 presign s3://pg-snapper-output/pg-snapper-output.zip --expires-in 604800
 ```
+3.Share the S3 URL for loading the output and do further analysis.